Enabling or Disabling Data Collection

 To disable or enable data collection in the console:

-1. In the Task Details page > Settings tab, expand the Advanced Settings area.
+- In the Server Group page > Settings tab, expand Advanced Settings.

 Using a Proxy Server on Machines with No Access to the Internet